barbazul/1kfa/mod_guide_player.md

 Getting wounded sucks, and when wounded, all intelligent creatures seek to cure their condition as a very high priority.

-When you are instructed to take a Wound token:
+When you are instructed to take a Wound:

  * **If you already have 2 wounds**:
    - the character is incapacitated